Iago: Description of character

 Iago is one of Shakespeare's most sinister villains, often considered such because of the unique trust that Othello places in him, which he betrays while maintaining his reputation for honesty and dedication.
 Shakespeare contrasts Iago with Othello's nobility and integrity.
-With 1,097 lines, Iago has more lines in the play than Othello himself.

 Iago is a Machiavellian schemer and manipulator, as he is often referred to as "honest Iago", displaying his skill at deceiving other characters so that not only do they not suspect him, but they count on him as the person most likely to be truthful.

 Shakespearean critic A. C. Bradley said that "evil has nowhere else been portrayed with such mastery as in the evil character of Iago", and also states that he "stands supreme among Shakespeare's evil characters because the greatest intensity and subtlety of imagination have gone into his making."
 The mystery surrounding Iago's actual motives continues to intrigue readers and fuel scholarly debate.